 The frequency with which you should check your Auto Invest portfolio depends on the average maturity of the loans in your portfolio.

 If the average maturity is 2 weeks, you should check your portfolio every 2 weeks.
-If it is one month, you should check your portfolio 1 time per month.
+If it is one month, you should check your portfolio once per month.